How CoachFives Works

 Complete setup takes about 5-10 minutes for a typical team of 8-16 players.
 You'll assess individual player starting levels during your first few observation sessions (covered in the next sections).

-4 Add Assistant Coaches (Optional)
+3 Add Assistant Coaches (Optional)

 Invite Assistant Coaches to Your Team

 If you have assistant coaches who will help with observations and feedback, you can invite them to join your team.
-Assistant coaches will have the same capabilities as you—they can capture player observations, have feedback conversations, and access all team data.
+Assistant coaches can capture player observations and log feedback conversations β€” but cannot edit team properties or manage players.

-Note: Assistant coaches will appear in your team's coach list but won't be labeled as "Head Coach"—that designation stays with whoever created the team.
+Note: Assistant coaches will appear in your team's coach list but won't be labeled as "Head Coach"β€”that designation stays with whoever created the team.
 All coaches can capture observations and feedback equally.

-6 Core Skills Framework
+5 Core Skills Framework

-CoachFives centers observations and conversations around 6 core skills that form the foundation of player development:
+CoachFives centers observations and conversations around 5 core skills that form the foundation of player development:

 First Touch